 Utilize Raw Materials

 Incorporate stones, logs, or driftwood for a country touch.
 These materials integrate seamlessly into my garden, improving its natural feel.
+You can also explore dry creek landscaping to add more texture to your front yard.

 Explore Shadow Tolerant Bulbs